linked-db/linked-ql/README.md

 await savepoint.rollback();
 ```

-You essentially are able to go *back in time* and *forward in time* as randomly as iteration demands.
+You essentially are able to go *back in time* or *forward in time*, and as randomly as iteration may demand.

 ## Re-Introducing Schema-as-Code with `schema.json`